 It can happen that sometimes there is more light than desired.
 This is especially the case on summer days when the harsh rays of the sun combined with large windows turn our home into a greenhouse.
 For these cases, it is necessary to install outdoor blinds or shutters on the building to reflect the rays and keep the inside pleasantly cool.

-Alternatives are interior blinds and shutters or blackout curtains, which you can pick online at FAVI.it.
+Alternatives are interior blinds and shutters or blackout curtains, which you can pick online at FAVI.co.uk.
 In addition to shading, these elements will help create the necessary privacy behind the windows in the evening.

 How about the evenings?